abadied/AIass1/README.txt

   and the relevant value function.

  Plotting graphs:
- a. collect_and_plot_graph_data: This function runs by a separated thread and writes every constant amount of time the average
+ a.
+Collect_and_plot_graph_data: This function runs by a separated thread and writes every constant amount of time the average
     of the value function at that specific time.
- b. plotting bu iterations: every constant amount of iteration, both methods (value/policy) computes the average of the value function and save it with its corresponding number of iteration.
+ b.
+Plotting bu iterations: every constant amount of iteration, both methods (value/policy) computes the average of the value function and save it with its corresponding number of iteration.

  Configurations: